MA-RAG: Multi-Agent Retrieval-Augmented Generation via Collaborative Chain-of-Thought Reasoning: Experiments

 \textbf{Case Study} Table~\ref{tab:case_study} presents a case study from the 2WikimQA dataset.
 Given a complex query, our model first generates a plan and solves the problem step by step.
 Even though each sub-query is detailed and single-hop, the retrieved documents remain noisy, and the extractor agent selectively retains only the relevant information.
 To ensure a fair comparison, we report results generated exclusively by 70B models.
 Our main results are based on Llama3-70B, and for reference, we also include direct answers from Llama3-70B without RAG.
 Comparisons with RankRAG are not provided, as it is not open source.
 Additional examples can be found in the Appendix.

+\textbf{MA-RAG with Internet Access.} We further evaluated MA-RAG with web access by integrating Google Search as the retrieval engine on the SimpleQA benchmark \citep{simpleqa}.
+Results in the Appendix show that MA-RAG achieves strong performance (GPT-4o: 40.1\% versus MA-RAG (GPT-4o-mini, web): 86.4\%), demonstrating its flexibility and competitive accuracy among recent web-enabled systems.

-\textbf{Limitations} MA-RAG’s multi-agent design, while improving reasoning and interpretability, introduces additional runtime and token overhead.
+\textbf{Discussions.} MA-RAG’s multi-agent design, while improving reasoning and interpretability, introduces additional runtime and token overhead.
 Each agent invocation involves separate prompts and responses, which can increase latency and inference cost, especially for complex queries requiring multiple reasoning steps.
-Although agents are called on demand to reduce unnecessary computation, the overall workflow remains more resource-intensive than single-pass or standalone RAG systems.
-Our ablation study shows that not all agents require large models.
-Exploring how to assign resource-efficient agents to different subtasks is a promising direction for future research.
+Although agents are called on demand to reduce unnecessary computation, the workflow remains more resource-intensive than single-pass or standalone RAG systems.
+On single-hop datasets, MA-RAG achieves an average response time of about 2.2 seconds using GPT-4o-mini, while on multi-hop questions the response time increases to about 4.1 seconds.
+We believe this latency remains acceptable for real-world use, especially given the significant performance gains achieved.
+Our ablation study also shows that not all agents require large models, suggesting that assigning resource-efficient agents to different subtasks is a promising direction.